 The measurement set-up shall be as described in Annex B.

-All measurements of spurious emissions shall be made with a reference bandwidth of 1 MHz.
+Since the lower measurement frequency is 2,08 GHz (cut-off frequency), all measurements of spurious emissions shall be made with a reference bandwidth of 1 MHz.

 The results obtained shall not exceed the limits specified in clause 4.2.1.4.3.2 in order to prove compliance with the requirement.